bbauska/LFS171x/README.md

 Long term, Quilt can become a ledger interoperability solution that enables more than just payment transactions, but a means to exchange any sort of asset across the many different blockchain networks that will exist.
 Get started with Hyperledger Quilt today by downloading the source code, accessing the documentation, and joining our community from our website:
 hyperledger.org.
 Hyperledger Quilt is an open source business blockchain tool that offers interoperability between ledger systems.
 It is a Java implementation of the Interledger protocol (ILP) (which is primarily a payments protocol designed to transfer value across distributed ledgers and non-distributed ledgers).
 Among its key characteristics are:

- Provides a set of rules for enabling ledger interoperability with basic escrow semantics
+*   Provides a set of rules for enabling ledger interoperability with basic escrow semantics
- Furnishes a standard for ledger-independent address and data packet formats that enable connectors to route payments
+*   Furnishes a standard for ledger-independent address and data packet formats that enable connectors to route payments
- Supplies a framework for designing higher-level use case specific protocols.
+*   Supplies a framework for designing higher-level use case specific protocols.
-Currently in Incubation, Hyperledger Quilt was initially contributed by NTT Data and Ripple in 2017.
+*   Currently in Incubation, Hyperledger Quilt was initially contributed by NTT Data and Ripple in 2017.

-Hyperledger Transact
+### Hyperledger `Transact`

 Hyperledger Transact is a transaction execution platform designed to be used as a library or as a component when implementing distributed ledger, including blockchains.
 Hyperledger framework-level projects and custom distributed ledgers can make use of Transact's advanced transaction execution and state management to simplify the transaction execution code required within their projects or to gain additional features.
 Transact provides an extensible approach to implementing new smart contract languages called smart contract engines.
 Currently in Incubation, it was originally contributed by Bitwise, Cargill, Intel, IBM and Hacera in 2019.
 Some of the following features are already supported by Hyperledger Transact, or planned in the short-term: